shnwc/openenclave/docs/DesignDocs/NotesOnAttestationAPI.md

 ## Options for Enclave-side Plugin Library Initialization

-As described in the latest version (as of March 2020) of the design document [Attestation: OE SDK Integration with Intel® SGX SDK quote-ex Library for Generation of Evidence in New Formats](https://github.com/openenclave/openenclave/blob/master/docs/DesignDocs/SGX_QuoteEx_Integration.md), enclave-side plugin library initialization of attester plugins can be triggered by application enclave call of the OE SDK API
+As described in the design document
+[Attestation: OE SDK Integration with Intel® SGX SDK quote-ex Library for Generation of Evidence in New Formats](https://github.com/openenclave/openenclave/blob/master/docs/DesignDocs/SGX_QuoteEx_Integration.md), enclave-side plugin library initialization of attester plugins can be triggered by application enclave call of the OE SDK API